Questions about the Chinese program?

 - UMN Chinese learners are great!
 In 2013, student Anthony Dodge won first prize in the "Chinese Bridge", an international Chinese Proficiency Competition in China, after competing against 123 contestants from 77 countries.
 In fall 2015 and spring 2016, two and seven flagship students, respectively, were tested into intensive "Flagship Overseas Capstone Year."

-- On-campus intensive summer Chinese instruction has been offered at two levels for more than 15 years and advanced Chinese has been offered for three years.
+- On-campus intensive summer Chinese instruction has been offered at two levels for more than 15 years.

 The Chinese language program offers a structured sequence of courses from introductory to advanced levels.
 The curriculum of the Chinese language program is proficiency-based.
 The goals for teaching are based on the ACTFL (The American Council on the Teaching of Foreign Languages) Proficiency Guidelines.
 There are 5 levels of courses with 17 sections.
 Each professional language instructor is in charge of one level’s instruction.
 In order to promote students’ learning interest and develop students' phonological sensitivity, the first two levels have adopted team teaching with “all students, all teachers” contact to expose students to different teaching styles and slightly different regional accents.